scoulomb/myhaproxy/README.md

 ````

-We cab add `--restart=always` option to restart container at boot time and `-d` for detached mode
+We can add `--restart=always` option to restart container at boot time and `-d` for detached mode

 ````